Jack Nystrom

 - SAR project: I helped construct/organize my highschool's brand new electronics class, leading to tons of fun research, embedded programming, and debugging.
 This is the result of that!

-- BvngeeAddons: my personal set of client-side fixes & features for Minecraft 1.17, including screenshot management utils, improved boss bar rendering, bug fixes, and more!
+- BvngeeAddons: My personal set of client-side fixes & features for Minecraft 1.17, including screenshot management utils, improved boss bar rendering, bug fixes, and more!
 Made purely for myself to resolve my own annoyances with the game.

-- A bunch of other stuff (see GitHub): hackathons, AOCs, scripts, other Minecraft mods, and more
+- A bunch of other stuff (see GitHub): Experiments, C++/Rust adventures, school assignments, etc.

 How?